Jasmine25005/interactive-analytics-dashboard-r/README.md

     ```

 4.  **Run the application:**
-    Open the `app.R` file (أو اسم الملف الذي يحتوي على الكود) in RStudio and click on "Run App" in the top right corner of the script editor.
+    Open the `code.R` file in RStudio and click on "Run App" in the top right corner of the script editor.

 ---